Posts Tagged ‘Organic Fertilizer’

 Other Organic Fertilizers

 Another organic fertilizer that I like is called fish emulsion.
 Yep, it’s pretty much what it sounds like; liquified fish.
 Great for the plants, although a little on the aromatic side.
 Still, it feeds the soil as well as the plants, so it still gets a two thumbs up in my book.
 You’ll find it in just about any garden center.
 Sometimes it’s in a power form other times it’s a concentrated liquid.
-In either cse, you need to add water to it before using.
+In either case, you need to add water to it before using.

 Can’t forget about plain old compost!
 You can buy it pretty much at any garden center, but try to find one labeled organic.
 I know, in theory it should be organic by definition, but labeled organic means that the manufacturer had to pass some pretty stringent guidelines to be able to call it organic.

 If you have the space and the time to make your own compost, it’s absolutely fantastic!!!!
 I highly recommend it.
 Basically you need things like household garbage (not including anything with protein, fat or plastic) and a means to compost it, like a compost bin.
+Personally, I am eyeing the Yimby Tumbler Composter — it’s on my wish list.

 Let’s not forget about cow or horse manure.
 Cow manure is easily found in a garden center.
 Horse manure is generally only available if you have horses or know someone else who does.
+Poultry manure is relatively easy to locate as well.